 Corneal abrasions are a possible cause of eye discomfort.

-The cornea is the dome-shaped window in the center of the eye.
+The cornea is the dome-shaped window on the surface of the eye.
 It is possible to damage the cornea.

 For example, a person who accidentally scratches their cornea with their fingernail, a makeup brush, or a foreign object may experience the feeling that something is in their eye — despite not being able to find a foreign object.